 “Most people get over the stigma really quickly once they taste the wine”, says David Gordon, co-founder of Richer Pour, a fine wine on tap purveyor.

 Let’s say that a restaurant with one wine tap goes through 100 wine kegs in a year, and we know that each keg of wine holds around 26 bottles.
 LYFE Kitchen estimates those 26 bottles produce 39 pounds of packaging waste from boxes, bottles, foil wraps, corks, and labels.
 As you can see, even one wine tap can conserve resources.
 In fact, there is a 96% reduction in carbon footprint compared to wine poured out of bottles over 20 years.
 There’s more!
 One steel keg saves the C02 emission equivalent to 28 trees.

 Waste is almost 100% avoided when using a wine on tap system.
 No oxidation, no corkage, and no spoilage = no waste.
 Say goodbye to tossing out half-full wine bottles that were opened a week ago!

 Cost & Efficiency

-Restaurants save by cutting down on expenses associated with bottling and packaging wine, and typically the installation cost of a tap system can be recouped within a year when you factor in loss of product with bottled wine.
-Cost-savings can then be passed onto the guest.
+Restaurants save by cutting down on expenses associated with bottling and packaging wine, and typically the installation cost of a tap system can be recouped within a year when you factor in the loss of product with bottled wine.
+Cost savings can then be passed on to the guest.

 Efficiencies are created for staff as well, as there’s no more time wasted pulling corks and fighting with stubborn foil.
 Additionally, bartenders and servers can offer their guests the ability to sample wine, which is not always possible with bottled product.
 Restaurants can get creative in how they serve as well, offering a variety of sizes (we serve ours in glass beakers!).